berkeleybop/berkeleybop.github.io/best_practice.md

 title: Best Practice
 ---

-This is the best practice / style guide for the BBOP group.
-Inspired by / cribbed from [Knocean practice](https://github.com/knocean/practises/)
+This is the best practice / house style guide for the BBOP group.
+Inspired by / cribbed from [Knocean practice](https://github.com/knocean/practises/) and other sources.

 We are a diverse group working on many different projects with different stakeholders and sets of collaborators.
 Nevertheless we